masazone/CLionArduinoPlugin/src/com/vladsch/clionarduinoplugin/resources/README.rst.md

 ### Windows Serial Terminals

-Putty is a great multi-protocol terminal, which supports SSH, Telnet, Serial, and many more...
+Putty is a great multi-protocol serial, which supports SSH, Telnet, Serial, and many more...
-The latest development snapshot supports command line options for launching a serial terminal, for example:
+The latest development snapshot supports command line options for launching a serial serial, for example:

 ```